 In this manner, the student gains hands-on experience in flying from the first day onward.
 Future sessions are mainly flight sessions.
 After about 4 sessions, the student usually has basic ability to control the aircraft.
 The next sessions become takeoff and landing sessions.
 After takeoffs, landings, and in-flight control is mastered, the student is presented with a certificate of achievement.

 Once the student has mastered basic flight with a training aircraft, a whole new world opens to them.
 Many people love to build and fly scale aircraft.
 “Scale” means a plane built to resemble an actual full-size airplane.
 Other people are interested in learning to do stunts which we call aerobatics.
 Loops, rolls and spins are all part of that fun.
 There are many other categories of flight such as helicopters, gliders, etc.

 Prop Masters RC Aero Club has members with every imaginable interest.
 Whether you are looking to learn aerobatics, wanting to build a specific scale plane you have always admired, or just trying to figure out what to try first or next, there is someone in the club that can help you.

 Are you thinking about what it would be like to fly remote control model aircraft?
 Prop Masters RC Aero Club can actually show you!
 Come take an orientation flight with us.

 Send us a message with your name and contact information.
 We'll reach out to you to arrange an orientation flight.

-You can also come out to the field on a flight training day (Tuesdays and Thursdays 4:00 PM to dusk) and talk to us there.
+During the flying season and weather permitting, you can also come out to the field on a flight training day (Tuesdays and Thursdays 4:00 PM to dusk) and talk to us there.